-I left at four in the morning to drive to San Francisco.
-Before sunrise, the hills outside L.A. look blue, and beyond them runs the flat stretch of I-5 through fields of lemon trees.
-Five hours later, when I rounded a corner and saw Castro Street sloping before me, I felt like I had come home.
+I’ve been to the Folsom Street Fair before, last year, but this year was my first time going on my own.
+I left L.A. at four in the morning to drive to San Francisco.
+Before sunrise, the hills outside L.A. looked blue.
+Beyond them was the flat stretch of I-5, which ran through fields of lemon trees.
+Five hours later, as I rounded a corner and saw Castro Street sloping before me, I felt like I had come home.

-I drove past my favorite coffee shop on Market Street, the one where I sat on my computer sending job applications every day, none of which landed.
-None of that mattered now — I wasn’t here for work.
+I decided to do Folsom again this year.
+When I got to San Francisco, I drove past the coffee shop on Market Street, the one where I sat on my computer sending job applications every day, none of which resulted in anything.
+None of that mattered now — I wasn’t here to look for work.

-Going to the Folsom Street Fair, the largest leather festival in the world, is bewildering the first time you do it.
-You need a guide.
-There are literally thousands of people from all over the world gathered in one small city.
-They all love leather and/or BDSM.
-Any kink you have, you can find others who share it — packs of others, hordes of others, so many others you’ll never meet them all.
-It’s not a convention — it’s a sex pit.
+The Folsom Street Fair is the largest leather and fetish festival in the world.
+It is bewildering the first time and beginners need a guide.
+My ex-Sir was my guide last time.
+There are literally thousands of people from all over the world gathered in one small city, and they all love kink.
+Any kink you can think of, you can find others who share it — packs of others, hordes of others, so many others you’ll never meet them all.
+It’s really not a convention — it’s a sex fest.

-And it happens in this little city, which looks like a toy set, a dollhouse landscape.
-How can a place so beautiful harbor such sordid tales?
+And it all happens in this beautiful little city, which looks like a toy set, a dollhouse landscape.
+How can a place so lovely harbor such sordid tales?
 And all of them are true.
-Yes, people complain that the city has lost its edge, as all cities have, but what remains is still the most sexually liberated place in the U.S.
+People complain that the city has lost its edge, as all cities have, but what remains is still the most sexually liberated place in the United States.

-This wasn’t my first Folsom.
-Having done all this before, I had a flexible itinerary and knew which parties would be good.
+Having done all this before, I had a flexible itinerary and knew which parties I wanted to attend.
 On Friday night, I went to the Recon party, Full Fetish.
 I walked in at midnight.
-The dance floor was dead.
+The dance floor was empty.
 I was wearing assless neoprene shorts.
-I walked from room to room wondering why the place was so empty.
+I walked from room to room wondering why the place was so dead.
 There were large, empty dance floors bathed in red light.
 A couple guys were making out on some lounge chairs, but besides them, the place was deserted.

 I turned to leave and must have looked exasperated because the doorman said, “They’re all in the back.”
 He pointed in the direction.
 “Around the corner.”

-On the other side of a black tarp hanging in a doorway — which I somehow hadn’t noticed before — were literally hundreds of men milling through a dark sex maze made of tarpaulin and metal fencing.
+On the other side of a black tarp hanging in a doorway — which I somehow hadn’t noticed — were hundreds of men milling through a dark sex maze made of tarpaulin and metal fencing.
 Guys were fucking, fisting, and sucking each other in the dark.
-The music was loud.
 There was a stage in the middle where at least thirty guys were fucking on sex benches.

 I did, and in one hard push, he shoved his dick in.
 “Take the pain,” he said.
 “Get used to it.”
 I started counting to ten, a trick I do, but my head was spinning, and by number eight, something happened.
-My hole just opened.
-And he fucked me.
-Friend, he fucked me.
+My hole just opened, and he fucked me.
+My friend, he fucked me.
 He fucked me with the toy in, then without the toy in, then stuffed more toys in.
 I took them all and just wanted more.

 I’ve only gone to that mental place a few times.
-I was just open.
+I was just open, just ready.
 At one point he started sliding his fingers in until all five fingers were at the knuckle.
 He placed a bottle of poppers under my nose and told me to breathe.
-He held it there for a long time — “keep breathing” — then pulled away.
+He held it there for a long time — “keep breathing” — then pulled them away.
 I felt like putty, my body was hot, and I felt him slide his hand in.
-He was fisting me — something I’d only done once before.
+He was fisting me — something I’d wanted to do for years.